-3.4.1 A license, issued by the Department, shall be obtained for each medical cannabis cultivation business/entity establishment prior to the commencement of any commercial cannabis cultivation activities related to authorized by this Part and the Mississippi Medical Cannabis Act.
-Activities outside of the authority granted to medical cannabis establishments by virtue of these rules, licensure and registration with the Department and the Mississippi Medical Cannabis Act may be considered suspected illegal activities and reported to proper authorities as such.
+- 3.4.1 A license, issued by the Department, shall be obtained for each medical cannabis establishment prior to the commencement of any commercial cannabis activities authorized by this Part and the Mississippi Medical Cannabis Act.
+Activities outside of the authority granted to medical cannabis establishments by virtue of these rules, licensure and registration with the Department and the Mississippi Medical Cannabis Act may be considered suspected illegal activities and reported to proper authorities as such. - 3.4.2 All operational medical cannabis establishments shall be currently licensed and registered by the Department and adhere to all regulations set forth by the Department. - 3.4.3 To be licensed and registered by the Department, cannabis testing entities shall be accredited as defined in this Part. - 3.4.4 To be licensed and registered by the Department, cannabis testing entities shall test at least one analyte required by the Department.

-- 3.4.2 All operational medical cannabis testing facilities establishments must-shall be currently licensed and registered by the Department and adhere to all regulations set forth by the Department. - 3.4.3 To be licensed and registered by the Department, cannabis testing facilities entities must shall be accredited as defined in this Chapter Part. - 3.4.4 To be licensed and registered by the Department, cannabis testing facilities entities must shall test at least one analyte required by the Department. - 3.4.5 To maintain an active license and registration certificate, cannabis testing facilities entities must-shall maintain accreditation, as defined in this ChapterPart. - 3.4.6 Any loss of accreditation status by a cannabis testing facility entity will result in immediate revocation of the license and registration of the cannabis testing facility. - 3.4.7 Any cannabis testing facility entity that has a license and registration revoked for failure to maintain accreditation, as defined in this Chapter Part, may file a written petition to the Department to reinstate the cannabis testing facilities' registration and entity's license once the cannabis testing facility entity submits proof of accreditation, as defined in the Chapter this Part.
-A reinstatement of registration or a license is required prior to the cannabis testing facility entity resuming cannabis testing operations. - 3.4.8 A medical cannabis establishment shall not be within 1,000 feet of the nearest property boundary line of a school, church or child care facility which exists or has acquired necessary real property for the operation of such facility before the date of the medical cannabis establishment application unless the entity has received approval from the school, church or child care facility and received the applicable waiver from their licensing agency, provided that the main point of entry of the cannabis establishment is not located within five hundred (500) feet of the nearest property boundary line of any school, church or child care facility.

-3.4.9 Regular Licensure.
+- 3.4.5 To maintain an active license and registration certificate, cannabis testing entities shall maintain accreditation, as defined in this Part. - 3.4.6 Any loss of accreditation status by a cannabis testing entity will result in immediate revocation of the license and registration of the cannabis testing facility. - 3.4.7 Any cannabis testing entity that has a license revoked for failure to maintain accreditation, as defined in this Part, may file a written petition to the Department to reinstate the cannabis testing entity's license once the cannabis testing entity submits proof of accreditation, as defined in this Part.
+A reinstatement of a license is required prior to the cannabis testing entity resuming cannabis testing operations. - 3.4.8 A medical cannabis establishment shall not be within 1,000 feet of the nearest property boundary line of a school, church or child care facility that exists or has acquired necessary real property for the operation of such facility before the date of the medical cannabis establishment application unless the entity has received approval from the school, church or child care facility and received the applicable waiver from their licensing agency, provided that the main point of entry of the cannabis establishment is not located within five hundred (500) feet of the nearest property boundary line of any school, church or child care facility. - 3.4.9 Regular Licensure.
 A license shall be issued for the specific business/entity identified on the application, and is valid only for the owner, premises and name designated on the application and Department issued license and the location for which it is issued.